csswizardry/csswizardry.github.com/_posts/2019-08-08-time-to-first-byte-what-it-is-and-why-it-matters.md

 Armed with this knowledge, we can soon understand why TTFB can often increase so dramatically on mobile.
-Surely, you’ve wondered before, <q>the server has no idea that I’m on a mobile device—how can it be increasing its TTFB?!</q> The reason is because mobile networks are, as a rule, high latency connections.
+Surely, you’ve wondered before, <q>the server has no idea that I’m on a mobile device — how can it be increasing its TTFB?!</q> The reason is because mobile networks are, as a rule, high latency connections.
 If your Round Trip Time (RTT) from your phone to a server and back again is, say, 250ms, you’ll immediately see a corresponding increase in TTFB.